gombrii/aoc/README.md

 }
 ```

 This is where you write your puzzle solution.
 The puzzle input is provided as raw bytes.
 To simplify life, the puzzle solution can be returned as is, without needing any type conversion, after which it's printed to the command line.
-Every initiated day's solution catalogue also gets a `common.go` file, which is simply a convenient place to store code that might be useful for both parts of the challenge.
+Every initiated day's solution catalogue, apart from `part1.go` and `part2.go`, also gets a `common.go` file, which is simply a convenient place to store code that might be useful for both parts of the challenge.

 How running a puzzle looks:
 ```shell